scheeloong/scheeloong.github.io/_contents/01-about.md

 I am passionate about Artificial Intelligence, specifically Machine Learning, as it helps me understand how learning works.

+For instance, how do we model:
+* Learning: How do we train a model to learn?
+Ideas from Optimization, Sampling, Variational Inference
+* Inference: How do we do inference based on what we know?
+Ideas from Probabilistic Graphical Models
+* Planning: How do we plan what to do given our available information?
+Ideas from Markov Decision Processes.
+* Rewards: How do we learn by rewards and punishment?
+Ideas from Animal Learning to Reinforcement Learning:w
+* Information: ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution.
+* Memory: How do we remember information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
+* Attention: The idea of focusing.
+Where to focus?
+When to focus?
+How long should we focus?

 I enjoy working with applied math and code.

 * [Statement Of Purpose](./pdf/statementOfPurposeUofTMIE.pdf)